-Event entries close two Mondays before the event starts at midday (1200)
+Event entries close the Mondays before the event starts at midday (1200)

-There will be a ‘Challenge Event’ for those that do not qualify
+There will be a ‘Challenge Event’ for those that do not qualify for the knockout rounds

 Entry Fees and Prize Money

 Semi-Finalists: £75 (each)

 The 2022 competition was won for the first time by Keighley’s Rebecca Kenna, who defeated Jamie Hunter 4-3 at Frames Sports Bar, Coulsdon.